-61. Subject to section 22(2), the public system shall be open to the use of all persons without favour or preference except that Crown messages shall be transmitted in priority to all other messages.
+61. Subject to section 22(2), the public system must be open to the use of all persons without favour or preference except that Crown messages must be transmitted in priority to all other messages.

-WIRELESS TELEGRAPHY REGULATIONS - Sections 7 and 54
+WIRELESS TELEGRAPHY REGULATIONS, 1989

+(Sections 7, 53 and 54)